IreshaBandaranayake/E-commerce/README.md

 • Feedback Integration - Feedback from peers was used to refine the user interface and improve the overall experience.

-Deployment Process

-The application is deployed on Render.
+• Deployment Process - The application is deployed on Render

 Installation Instructions